 Congratulations on wanting to write for kids.
-It’s an exciting but challenging thing to do.
+It’s exciting, creative, and challenging.

 The most important advice I can give to a writer is to read a lot.
 Then write something.
 Then revise.
 Then repeat.
 Over and over again.